cryptape/dapp-demos/pet-shop/README.md

 }
 ```

-transaction object provide some configuration options to interact with AppChain.
+`transaction` object provide some configuration options to interact with `AppChain`.

-For more details about transaction object, please refer to [JSON-RPC](https://docs.nervos.org/cita/#/rpc_guide/rpc).
+For more details about `transaction` object, please refer to [JSON-RPC](https://docs.nervos.org/cita/#/rpc_guide/rpc).

 ```js
 nervos.appchain.getBlockNumber().then(res => {